-Ref Page Policy/ para Main Modification F 010 will need to be re-provided with enhanced facilities for allotment holders, whilst the development will provide vital land for the expansion of the primary school and the medical centre, and provision of a new pre-school facility ' MM211 286 Policy SOH 3 [first part, 5 th bullet] 'Approximately 0.8 1.1 hectares for an extension of the Weatheralls Primary School site and provision of a new pre-school facility.'
-MM212 287 Policy SOH 3 [second paragraph] 'The Masterplan will need to be updated and submitted as part of any outline planning application for the Eastern Gateway development and approved by the District Council.
+286 287 287 Policy SOH 3 Policy SOH 3 'Approximately 0.8 1.1hectares for an extension of the Weatheralls Primary School site and provision of a new pre-school facility.' [second paragraph] 'The Masterplan will need to be updated and submitted as part of any outline planning application for the Eastern Gateway development and approved by the District Council.
 These may or may not include the garden centre site.
-The revised masterplan will need to build on and reflect the key principles and elements in the Conceptual Masterplan.
-It may or may not include the Garden centre site, but will need to have regard to it.'
-MM213 287 Policy SOH 3 MM214 287 Supporting text to New Policy SOH 4 Housing allocation, land off Fordham Road This site is located to the south-east of the town, and is a mix of farmland and paddock land.
+The revised masterplan will need to build on and reflect the key principles and 287 Approximately 0.8 1.1hectares for an extension of the Weatheralls Primary School site and provision of a new pre-school facility.' [second paragraph] 'The Masterplan will need to be updated and submitted as part of any outline planning application for the Eastern Gateway development and approved by the District Council.
+These may or may not include the garden centre site.
+The revised masterplan will need to build on and reflect the key principles and Policy SOH 3 'The Masterplan will need to be updated and submitted as part of any outline planning application for the Eastern Gateway development and approved by the District Council.
+These may or may not include the garden centre site.
+The revised masterplan will need to build on and reflect the key principles and 287 elements in the Conceptual Masterplan.
+It may or may not include the Garden centre site, but will need to have regard to it.
+Policy SOH 3 287 Supporting Housing allocation, land off Fordham Road Policy SOH 4 This site is located to the south-east of the town, and is a mix of farmland and paddock land.
 The area is adjacent and to the rear of a number of residential properties on Fordham Road and is bounded by agricultural land to the east.
 A historic byway (Clipsall Track) crosses the northern part of the site and provides access to the east into the wider countryside.
 As part of the historic network of green lanes around Soham, it will be important to retain the route as much as possible, and to enhance its appearance and usability for pedestrians in any development scheme.
 Further investigation should also be carried out on the feasibility of upgrading the pedestrian crossing point where the track crosses the A142, as part of any development scheme - and contributions secured through Section 106 agreements.
 The public footpath on the eastern boundary of the site should also be retained and enhanced.
 The northern part of the site is bounded by hedgerows and trees with more limited vegetation on the remainder of the site.
 The existing boundary hedgerows on the northern part of the site should be retained wherever possible.
 Vehicular access to the site will need to be provided at some point between numbers 53 and 55 Fordham Road.
 An additional access may also prove to be necessary in highway and/or design terms to the southern section of the site between 69 and 71 Fordham Road.
-A Transport Assessment will need to be carried out, which demonstrates that the site can be safely accessed and that any impact on nearby highways can be adequately mitigated, e.g. through traffic calming or
+A Transport Assessment will need to be carried out, which demonstrates that the site can be safely accessed and that any impact on nearby highways can be adequately mitigated, e.g. through traffic calming or 287 Supporting text to New